airbytehq/airbyte/docs/connector-development/tutorials/custom-python-connector/8-concurrency.md

 # Concurrent
 In this section, we'll improve the connector performance by reading multiple stream slices in parallel.

 Let's update the source.
-The bulk of the change is changing it's parent class to `ConcurrentSourceAdapter`, and updating its `__init__` method so it's properly initialized.
+The bulk of the change is changing its parent class to `ConcurrentSourceAdapter`, and updating its `__init__` method so it's properly initialized.
 This requires a little bit of boilerplate:
 ```python
 class SourceSurveyMonkeyDemo(ConcurrentSourceAdapter):
     message_repository = InMemoryMessageRepository(Level(AirbyteLogFormatter.level_mapping[_logger.level]))